gerhynes/node-notes/README.md

 V8 is the JavaScript engine that powers Chrome.
 V8 provides the runtime environment that the JavaScript executes in.
 The DOM and the other web APIs are provided by the browser.

-Node benefits for the race for performance between browser providers.
+Node benefits from the race for performance between browser providers.
 As V8 improves, Node becomes faster.

 Although JavaScript is usually considered an interpreted language, modern JavaScript engine compile it.